-Alice Wilkinson is an actor, director, and teaching artist based in Wyoming.
+Alice Wilkinson is an actor, director, writer, dancer, and teaching artist based in Wyoming, interested in the connections between landscape, imagination, and poetry.

-Alice has spent the past six years working professionally across the country, performing and teaching theater in remote places (from National Parks to libraries to detention centers to reservations).
-As an actor, teacher, and director, she has worked with the Oregon Shakespeare Festival, Wyoming Shakespeare Festival, Texas Shakespeare Festival, Kentucky Shakespeare Festival, Flagstaff Shakespeare Festival, Great Plains Theater Festival, Swine Palace Theater, BBC Radio Scotland, and the Edinburgh Fringe Festival.
+As an actor, director, and teaching artist, she has worked with the Oregon Shakespeare Festival, Wyoming Shakespeare Festival, Texas Shakespeare Festival, Kentucky Shakespeare Festival, Flagstaff Shakespeare Festival, Great Plains Theater Festival, Swine Palace Theater, BBC Radio Scotland, and the Edinburgh Fringe Festival.
+She has performed in libraries, National Parks, schools, and detention centers.
+As a dancer, Alice has worked with the American College Dance Festival, La MaMa Moves!
+Festival, and Lincoln Center Out of Doors Festival.
 Alice has also taught acting and movement courses at the undergraduate level at Louisiana State University.
-While at LSU, she directed undergraduate productions, wrote an ecocritical play that premiered in the Lab Season, and devised a 30-minute solo show as part of her thesis.
+While at LSU, she directed undergraduate productions, wrote an ecocritical play that premiered in the Lab Season, and devised a 30-minute solo show as part of her thesis, which was then reprised at the Fertile Ground Festival, in Portland, OR.

-Alice’s research interests lie in Shakespeare in performance, reimagining classical texts through a physical theater lens, the relationship between theater and dance, and devised work.
-She is also interested in how different cultural and geographical locations - a library, a prison, the prairie - challenge conventional ideas of performance and encourage civic engagement.
+Alice’s research interests lie in reimagining classical texts through a physical theater lens, the relationship between theater and dance, and devised work.
+She is also interested in how different cultural and geographical locations - a library, a prison, the prairie - challenge conventional ideas of performance, encourage civic engagement, and challenge the imagination.

 Alice holds an M.F.A. in Acting from Louisiana State University and a B.A. in Geography and Theatre from Mount Holyoke College, with additional training from the University of St. Andrews, the National Theatre School of Ireland, LaGuardia High School of the Performing Arts, and the United Nations International School.